SeraphimSera/SeraphimSera/README.md

 I usually apply what I learn by applying them to projects or programs I will actually use - by messing around with things like
 Discord bots, small scripts to automate tasks, video game mods, or plugin modules for other programs.

+I don't usually upload my ideas or work to GitHub, to be honest - I don't see a use for it!
+I usually apply what I create directly where I need it, so I don't usually upload to preserve my work.
+When I do upload something here, it's mainly because I want to either showcase what I'm working on, or more likely, so I can work on my project on more than one computer.

 I am __confident__ with (will be able to work, and understand on projects):
 - Python